rdhillon1016/java-playground/README.md

 Note that if a DBMS doesn't support the isolation level specified, it will go with a higher, more restrictive isolation level.
 If it can't do that, then the driver will throw a SQLException.
 If you don't specify an isolation level, it will go with the DBMS default.

 An isolation level of a transaction A determines whether it can, for example, make or allow dirty reads from rows that other transactions are operating on.
 Other types of reads that are allowed/disallowed in certain isolation levels are nonrepeatable reads and phantom reads.
 In a nutshell, different isolation levels are implemented with locking algorithms of varying aggression.

+## Serialization

+`Serializable` is a marker interface -- it has no methods to implement.
+Java's built-in serialization mechanism uses it to identify if an object can be serialized (i.e by checking if the object is an instance of `Serializable`), which is useful for something like saving objects to a file.
+It is important to note that this interface isn't necessary in the case that you're using a serialization library (like Jackson) that doesn't rely on Java's built in serialization mechanism.